How Much Does Homeowners Insurance Cost in New York?

 If you think about it, that’s not that much.
 Umbrella insurance is usually priced affordably.

-Especially if you have expensive art and want to replace it because it has substantially appreciated in value since you purchased it.
+Especially if you have expensive art and want to replace it because it has substantially appreciated since you purchased it.

 How Much Liability Coverage Do You Need?

-Just evaluate your risks and take a look at the assets you want to protect.
+Just evaluate your risks and look at the assets you want to protect.
 This will help you in making a decision.

-It’s important to know that unless you specifically request your expensive jewelry to be put on your policy, many insurers won’t cover it.
+It’s important to know that many insurers won't cover it unless you specifically request your expensive jewelry to be put on your policy.

 If you want coverage, the premium has to be adjusted accordingly.

-When you pick a policy, be sure to discuss with your agent the appreciation and replacement rules, as jewelry, for example, is often not directly replaceable.
+When you pick a policy, be sure to discuss the appreciation and replacement rules with your agent, as jewelry, for example, is often not directly replaceable.

-Before that, it’s a smart move to get your valuables appraised so the agent can calculate how much additional coverage you need.
+Before that, it’s wise to appraise your valuables so the agent can calculate the additional coverage you need.

 The rider takes over when traditional or standard insurance coverage ends and typically covers the insured item against fire, loss, theft, or damage.

-A floater or rider added to a traditional homeowners insurance policy will allow you to have added protection for certain items like jewelry that may be excluded from the standard policy or have low limits on your policy.
+A floater or rider added to a traditional homeowners insurance policy will allow you to have added protection for items like jewelry that may be excluded from the standard procedure or have low limits on your policy.

-In fact, there is a “jewelry rider” that specifically covers your prized possessions.
+Ta “jewelry rider” specifically covers your prized possessions.

-This is a standalone policy meant to specifically insure your jewelry.
-The rider will protect every piece of valuable jewelry you own if any of them gets stolen or damaged.
+This is a standalone policy meant to insure your jewelry specifically specifically.
+The rider will protect every piece of valuable jewelry you own if any gets stolen or damaged.

-When you add the jewelry rider, make sure you and your policy are on the same page.
+When you add the jewelry rider, ensure you and your policy are on the same page.

-You need to make sure that each valuable jewelry you own has an agreed upon itemized value listed in your policy.
+It would be best to ensure that each valuable piece of jewelry you own has an agreed-upon itemized value listed in your policy.

 This needs to be done so that there is no conflict in what a piece is worth if you have to make a claim.